How to Start a Currency Exchange Business in India

 • It’s crucial to remember that before giving a licence, the Reserve Bank of India (RBI) may choose to check the applicant’s address on-site.
 Along with naming a compliance person, the candidate has to send regular returns to the Reserve Bank of India (RBI).
 After its three-year end, the pass may be renewed.

-• It’s also crucial to remember that the RBI has the power to stop or cancel a licence if the licence user disobeys any of the licence’s terms and conditions or the Foreign Exchange Management Act, 1999.
+• It’s also crucial to remember that the RBI has the power to stop or cancel a license if the licensed user disobeys any of the license’s terms and conditions or the Foreign Exchange Management Act of 1999.

-How to launch a currency exchange company in India:
+How to start a currency exchange company in India?

 India uses the Goods and Services Tax system of indirect taxes.
 If you exceed the turnover limit in India, you must have to register for GST.
 To take advantage of all the benefits it provides, you may also register for GST and file a GST return.